5 May, 2010 – 6 January, 2017

 Space inside the headbasket is tight, so rather than run into more interference issues I fleshed out the 2D CAD drawing and turned it into a 3D model.
 The space constraints almost entirely dictated the shape of the new saddle and post.
 The mic frame is drilled and tapped for M2.5 screws on a 10mmx15mm rectangular pattern, only two of which are used on the original saddle.
 I chose to use all four.
 The mic wires pass through holes spaced 20mm apart, centered on the long axis of the bolt pattern.
 In the CAD model I indicated these with 3.13mm holes, but in the final part I cut them as slots to make installing and removing the capsule easier.

 I attached the TSB-2555B capsule to the saddle with E-6000 silicone adhesive.
 A better method for the saddle shape I used would’ve been a polyurethane adhesive like Gorilla Glue, but I wanted to be able to remove the capsule in case I decide to add shock isolation inside the mic to cut down on handling noise.
 As-built the capsule can be removed by passing a fine wire between the capsule and the saddle, cutting the silicone bond.

-With the capsule attached to the saddle and post, all that was left was to put it all together and close it up.
+With the FET properly biased and the capsule attached to the saddle and post, all that was left was to put it all together and close it up.

 I did a quick side-by-side against one of my Primo-EM184 cardioid mics.
 The Alice runs a little hotter, but not by too much.
 I’m reserving further judgement on the new mic until I have a chance to get it out in the field and try it on some quiet sources.